sitewhere/sitewhere-documentation/docs/guide/api/java/assignment-api/README.md

 MarshaledDeviceAssignment createdDeviceAssignment = client.createDeviceAssignment(tenantAuthentication, createRequest);
 ```

-## Updating an existing DeviceAssignment
+## Updating an existing Device Assignment

 For updating an `DeviceAssignment` you need to call `updateDeviceAssignment` passing the `ITenantAuthentication` object,
 the `token` of the existing `DeviceAssignment` and an `DeviceAssignmentCreateRequest` build like in the folling example.